-NASA astronomer Michelle Thaller is coming back to Big Think to answer YOUR questions!
+NASA astronomer Michelle Thaller is coming back to Big Think's studio soon to answer YOUR questions!
 Here's all you need to know to submit your science-related inquiries.

-Big Think's amazing audience has responded so well to our videos from NASA astronomer and Assistant Director for Science Communication Michelle Thaller that we couldn't wait to bring her back for more!
+Big Think's amazing audience has responded so well to our videos from NASA astronomer Michelle Thaller that we couldn't wait to bring her back for more!

-And this time, she's ready to tackle any questions you're willing to throw at her, like, "How big is the Universe?", "Am I really made of stars?" or, "How long until Elon Musk starts a colony on Mars?"
+This March, she's ready to tackle any questions you're willing to throw at her, such as, "How big is the universe?" or "Am I really made of stardust?" or, "How long until Elon Musk starts a colony on Mars?"

 All you have to do is submit your questions to the form below, and we'll use them for an upcoming Q+A session with Michelle.
 You know what to do, Big Thinkers!

 Here's a question Michelle answered from a Big Thinker!

 Here are more great questions submitted by you, our awesome audience!

 Ask a NASA astronomer!
 Would scientists tell us about a looming apocalypse?